 In late June, Prosecutor General Hisham Barakat, prominent in efforts to get the Brotherhood declared a terrorist group, was assassinated in Cairo by a car bomb.
 Responsibility for the attack was claimed by Ansar Beit al-Maqdis, an Islamic State affiliate in the Sinai Peninsula, but Egyptian authorities mostly blame the attack on Morsi´s Muslim Brotherhood group – an accusation the Brotherhood vehemently denies.
 Officials of the group, however, warn that although the Brotherhood is committed to peaceful protest, continuous provocation from El-sisi’s government could lead to violence.

-The government has issued a new draft counter-terrorism law which has been widely rejected by civil society representatives, human rights advocates and by the journalist syndicate.
+The government has issued a new counter-terrorism law which has been widely criticized by civil society representatives, human rights advocates and by the journalist syndicate.
 They cite article 33, which states that “anyone who intentionally publishes information on any terrorist operation other than what is mentioned in official statements can be sentenced to at least two years in prison.”

-The Egyptian economy´s outlook has turned positive.
+Whatever Egypt´s long-term future, for now the economy´s outlook has turned positive.
 The rate of Egypt’s economic growth is expected to exceed 4% for the first time since 2010, on the back of a more stable political environment, large donations from Gulf Cooperation Council (GCC) allies and improving business sentiment.

 Growth accelerated to 5.6% during the first semester of 2015, compared to 1.2% in the comparable period in 2014.
 Growth in the fiscal year ending June 2015 is expected to hit 4.2%, according to Planning Ministry data.